Is Aloe Vera Edible? Should You Eat Aloe Vera?

 While applying the product topically is generally considered safe, oral consumption should take into account the dangerous effects of aloe vera latex.

-The compounds in aloe that are considered toxic to pets are saponins, anthraquinones.
-Signs of aloe vera toxicity in pets include vomiting, diarrhea, lethargy.
+The compounds in aloe that are considered toxic to pets are saponins and anthraquinones.
+Signs of aloe vera toxicity in pets include vomiting, diarrhea, and lethargy.

 Therefore, if you’re growing this succulent inside or outside your home, make sure your pets don’t have access to it.